HISTORY

 Board Director

 David began his career as a software engineer specializing in simulation software and finished his working career as a high school mathematics teacher.
-He is now retired and is continuing his studies of both mathematics and software.
+He is now retired and continuing his studies of both mathematics and software.
+David enjoys immersive travel, learning to play the guitar, and speaking fluent Spanish.
 He is a graduate of the University of Maryland College Park and Boston University.

 TANYA TERRELL